 Alcohol Use and Abuse in the Military

-Military veteran alcohol abuse is a serious issue that often occurs along with mental health conditions like posttraumatic stress disorder (PTSD), depression, and anxiety.
-Treatment that addresses both alcoholism and mental health is available for vets through the Department of Veterans Affairs (VA) and community care providers.
+Military Veteran alcohol use disorder is a serious issue that often occurs along with mental health conditions like post-traumatic stress disorder (PTSD), depression, and anxiety.
+Treatment that addresses both alcohol use and mental health is available for Vets through the Department of Veterans Affairs (VA) and community care providers.

 Military Life and Alcohol Use

-In fact, alcohol use disorders are a common form of substance use disorder in military service members.2 For some vets, alcohol abuse may have begun during their time in the military and extended beyond their service, while others may not have developed a problem until after their service ended.
+In fact, alcohol use disorders are a common form of substance use disorder in military service members.2 For some Vets, alcohol misuse may have begun during their time in the military and extended beyond their service, while others may not have developed a problem until after their service ended.

 Military service members are also more likely than civilians to experience traumas, either before or during their military careers.3 Stressors experienced during childhood have been associated with high-risk drinking behavior in military recruits.3

 History of trauma is linked to serious issues such as PTSD and alcohol use disorder.3 Drinking alcohol may be a way for Vets to cope with the emotional pain brought on by past traumatic events.3

 Combat exposure has also been linked to psychological distress as well as hazardous drinking.3 Drinking to cope with boredom, stress, emotional turmoil, or trauma could progress to the point of leading to serious problems in a Vet’s life.